 Does everyone have wisdom teeth and is it always necessary to remove them?
 The Department of Oral and Maxillofacial Surgery at National Dental Centre Singapore (NDCS) answers.

 Continued from previous page.

 Get your wisdom teeth checked before pregnancy or radiotherapy

-She also said that patients diagnosed with head and neck cancer, who need radiotherapy, should preferably have dental screenings weeks before starting treatment, to avoid post-radiotherapy dental surgery.
+head and neck cancer, who need radiotherapy, they should preferably have dental screenings weeks before starting treatment, to avoid post-radiotherapy dental surgery.
 Dental extractions and surgery after radiotherapy can give rise to unfavourable healing or even osteoradionecrosis (bone infection).

-Dr Lee throws light on some frequently asked questions about wisdom teeth.
+The department throws light on some frequently-asked questions about wisdom teeth.

 Not everyone has four.
 Some have fewer.

 2. Do only young people have problems with wisdom teeth?

 No, and some people never develop problems with their wisdom teeth, even through old age.